C3BI-pasteur-fr/python-course-1/source/Object_Oriented_Programming.rst

       bar.add_score(11)

+   During method execution a namespace is created which have a link to the object instance.
+   This namespace is destroyed a the end of the method (return)

-to see it in action
+To see it in action, you can play with the code below.

 .. literalinclude:: _static/code/test_namespace.py
    :linenos: